-- Blank or the document class name: to create a new document without using a template
+- Blank (or the document class name if no templates are defined): to create a new document without using a template

 – The Blank option is displayed if the document class has templates configured.
 If there are no templates, only the document class name is displayed.